GMLC-TDC/containers/README.md

 ### WorkQueue

 A threaded WorkQueue using a set of 3 SimpleQueue object.  work blocks are added with a priority high/medium/low.
 High is executed first,  medium and low are rotated with a priority ratio  N medium block for each low block, if both are full.

+## Release
+The GMLC-TDC containers library is distributed under the terms of the BSD-3 clause license.
+All new contributions must be made under this license.
+[LICENSE](LICENSE)

+SPDX-License-Identifier: BSD-3-Clause